Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 Recommending beds for stomach sleepers can be somewhat challenging because this sleeping position is often associated with pains and aches on a nightly basis.
 This is majorly due to how our body weight is distributed (we tend to carry most of the weight around the waist and torso).
 Sleeping face-down pulls the body into the bed's surface, causing pains and aches.

-Stomach sleepers who weigh less than 130lbs will find their midsection is adequately supported on this mattress.
+As a lightweight sleeper weighing 140lbs, my midsection was adequately supported on this mattress when stomach sleeping.
 Unfortunately, stomach sleepers weighing over 130lbs will likely sink deeply into the surface.
 These individuals will probably prefer an even firmer bed to support the midsection properly.

 Trial, Warranty, and Shipping Policies